First Unitarian Church of Rochester (building)

+The First Unitarian Church of Rochester building is located at 220 Winton Road South in Rochester, New York, U.S. Designed by Louis Kahn for the First Unitarian Church of Rochester, a Unitarian Universalist Association congregation, it was completed in 1962.
+Kahn completed a major extension to the building in 1969.
+Another small addition was completed in 1996.

 The building was described in 1982 as one of "the most significant works of religious architecture of this century" by Paul Goldberger, a Pulitzer-Prize-winning architectural critic.
 Its exterior is characterized by deeply folded brick walls created by a series of thin, two-story light hoods that shield windows from direct sunlight.
 The sanctuary's complex ceiling has light towers in each corner to bring in indirect natural light.

 The story of the design process that Kahn followed at First Unitarian has been described as "almost classic in architectural history and theory".
 Kahn began by creating what he called a Form drawing to represent the essence of what he intended to build.
 He drew a square to represent the sanctuary, and around the square he drew concentric circles to indicate an ambulatory, a corridor, and the church school.
 In the center he placed a question mark to represent his understanding that, in his words, "the form realization of Unitarian activity was bound around that which is Question.
 Question eternal of why anything."

 Background

-The congregation of First Unitarian Church of Rochester voted in January 1959 to sell its existing building in downtown in Rochester, New York with the understanding that they could continue to occupy it until July 1961.
+The congregation of First Unitarian Church of Rochester voted in January 1959 to sell its existing building in downtown in Rochester, New York, with the understanding that they could continue to occupy it until July 1961.
 Construction activity by the developers who bought it, however, soon weakened the building, forcing the congregation to move in September, 1959.
 The church held Sunday services at the a temporary location until a new building could be constructed.

 First Unitarian's previous building was architecturally significant, having been designed by Richard Upjohn, a prominent nineteenth-century architect and the first president of the American Institute of Architects.
 The church decided to replace it with a building designed "by a leading 20th century architect, giving the community a notable example of contemporary architecture."